nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

        Expected: First deck is deleted from the list.
 Details of the deleted deck shown in the status message.
    3. Test case: `deleteDeck 0` <br>
       Expected: No deck is deleted.
 Error details shown in the status message.
-   4. Other incorrect delete commands to try: `deleteDeck`, `deleteDeck x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `deleteDeck`, `deleteDeck x`, `...` (where x is larger than the number of decks)<br>
       Expected: Similar to previous.

-### Finding a deck
+#### Finding a deck

 1. Finding a deck in MasterDeck
     1. Prerequisites: User is in the Main Mode and a deck is not selected.
     2. Test case: `findDecks science` <br>
-       Expected: Decks that include keywords of `science` will be shown (case-insensitive).
+       Expected: Decks that include `science` are shown (case-insensitive).
     3. Test case: `findDecks science programming` <br>
-       Expected: Decks that include keywords of `science` or `programming` will be shown (case-insenstive).
+       Expected: Decks that include `science` or `programming` are shown (case-insenstive).
     4. Test case: `findDecks ` <br>
        Expected: Does not show any specific decks.
 Error details shown in the status message.

-### Showing all decks
+#### Showing all decks

 1. Showing all decks in MasterDeck
     1. Prerequisites: User is in the Main Mode and a deck is not selected.
     2. Test case: `showDecks` <br>
        Expected: All existing decks in MasterDeck will be shown.

+#### Unselecting a Deck

+1. Unselecting a deck when a deck is not selected
+   1. Prerequisites: User is in the Main Mode and a deck is selected.
+   2. Test case: `unselectDeck` <br>
+      Expected: Current deck is unselected.

+#### Adding a card

+1. Adding a card to the selected deck
+   1. Prerequisites: User is in the Main Mode and a deck is selected.
+   2. Test case: `addCard q\What is gravity? a\A force of attraction between objects due to their mass t\Easy` <br>
+      Expected: Adds a card to the deck with question `What is gravity?`, answer `A force of attraction between objects due to their mass`, and tag `Easy`.
+Details of shown in the status message.
+   3. Test case: `addCard q\What is gravity?`<br>
+      Expected: No card added to the deck.
+Error details shown in the status message.
+   4. Test case: `addCard q\What is gravity? a\A force of attraction between objects due to their mass t\Doable` <br>
+      Expected: No card added to the deck.
+Error details shown in the status message.
+   5. Other incorrect `addCard` commands to try: `addCard q\ a\A force of attraction between objects due to their mass`, `...`
+      (where either question or answer is blank or missing in the command)

+#### Deleting a card

+1. Deleting a card at the given index in the selected deck
+   1. Prerequisites: User is in the Main Mode and a deck is selected.
+The deck is not empty.
+   2. Test case: `deleteCard 1`<br>
+      Expected: First card is deleted from the deck.
+Details of the deleted card shown in the status message.
+   3. Test case: `deleteCard 0`<br>
+      Expected: No card is deleted.
+Error details shown in the status message.
+   4. Other incorrect `deleteCard` commands to try: `deleteCard`, `deleteCard x`, `...` (where x is larger than the number of cards)<br>
+      Expected: Similar to previous.

+#### Editing a card

+1. Editing a card at the given index in the selected deck
+    1. Prerequisites: User is in the Main Mode and a deck is selected.
+The deck is not empty.
+    2. Test case: `editCard 1 q\What is photosynthesis?` <br>
+       Expected: Edits the question of the first card in the deck.
+Details of the edited card shown in the status message.
+    3. Test case: `editCard 0 q\What is photosynthesis?` <br>
+       Expected: No card is edited.
+Error details shown in the status message.
+    4. Other incorrect `editCard` commands to try: `editCard`, `editCard x`, `...` (where x is larger than the number of cards)

+#### Finding a card

+1. Finding cards in the selected deck with keywords
+   1. Prerequisites: User is in the Main Mode and a deck is selected.
+   2. Test case: `findCards recursion` <br>
+      Expected: Cards that include `recursion` are shown (case-insensitive)
+   3. Test case: `findCards recursion loop` <br>
+      Expected: Cards that include `recursion` and `loop` are shown (case-insensitive)
+   4. Test case: `findCards` <br>
+      Expected: No card is shown.
+Error details shown in the status message.

+#### Showing all cards in the deck

+1. Showing all cards in the selected deck
+   1. Prerequisites: User is in the Main Mode and a deck is selected.
+   2. Test case: `showCards` <br>
+      Expected: Cards in the deck are shown.

-### Starting review
+#### Starting review

 1. Starting review on a deck
-   1. Prerequisites: User is in the Main Mode and a deck is not selected.
+    1. Prerequisites: User is in the Main Mode.
 MasterDeck is not empty.
     2. Test case: `review 1` <br>
        Expected: Starts reviewing the first deck.
 Shows a card in the deck without its answer.
     3. Test case: `review 0` <br>
        Expected: Review Mode is not started.
 Error details shown in the status message.
-   4. Other incorrect `review` commands to try: `review`, `review x`, `...` (where x is larger than the list size) <br>
+    4. Other incorrect `review` commands to try: `review`, `review x`, `...` (where x is larger than the number of decks) <br>
        Expected: Similar to previous.

-### Setting the limit of cards
+#### Setting the limit of cards

 1. Setting the limit of cards per review
-   1. Prerequisites: User is in the Main Mode and a deck is not selected.
+    1. Prerequisites: User is in the Main Mode.
 MasterDeck is not empty.
     2. Test case: `setLimit 10` <br>
        Expected: Sets the limit per review of 10 cards.
     3. Test case: `setLimit none` <br>
        Expected: Resets the limit per review.
     4. Test case: `setLimit 0` <br>
        Expected: Does not set up the limit per review.
 Error details shown in the status message.
     5. Other incorrect `setLimit` commands to try: `setLimit`, `setLimit x`, `...` (where x is larger than 2147483647) <br>
        Expected: Similar to previous.

-### Opening help window
+#### Opening help window

 1. Opening the help window to display the UG link
     1. Test case: `help` <br>
        Expected: A pop-up window is shown containing a link to UG with a copy button.

-### Exiting the program
+#### Exiting the program

 1. Exiting the program
     1. Test case: `exit` <br>
        Expected: Exists the program.
 Window is closed.

-### Deleting a card

-1. Deleting a card while all cards are being shown

-   1. Prerequisites: List all cards using the `list` command.
-Multiple cards in the list.

-   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   3. Test case: `delete 0`<br>
-      Expected: No card is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-2. _{ more test cases …​ }_

 ### Saving data